 Sure, you could get away with wearing normal sneakers on the trail, but having a pair of trail-specific running shoes provides increased comfort, grip, and protection from rocks and debris.

-From sloppy southern trails to rocky peaks of the Pacific Northwest, we’ve spent the past six months running, hiking, and testing to find the best trail running shoes for women.
-While testing, we focused on choosing a variety of shoe styles to fit each runner’s needs and feet.
-Because the shoe each trail runner needs is unique as the trails they run.
+From sloppy southern trails to rocky peaks of the Pacific Northwest, we’ve spent the past 6 months running, hiking, and testing to find the best trail-running shoes for women.
+While testing, we focused on choosing a variety of shoe styles to fit each runner’s needs and feet — because the shoe each trail runner needs is unique as the trails they run.

 - Set realistic running goals.
-If you dream of running a 100-miler one day, but realistically will use the shoes for 5-mile training loops around your local park, buy shoes for the latter usage first.
+If you dream of running a 100-miler one day but realistically will use the shoes for 5-mile training loops around your local park, buy shoes for the latter use first.

 - Consider shoe width.
 For folks with wide feet, or those running very long distances, a wide forefoot can be a bonus that lets toes splay.
 The downside is that wider shoes are less precise, can be a little more clumsy, and won’t fit well on people with narrow feet.

 - Test out the tongue.
 Does it fit comfortably?
 Will it keep rocks out of your shoe?

 For the complete guide to choosing a trail-running shoe, check this out:

 Whether you prefer a minimalist feel, extra cushion, extreme grip, or a do-all workhorse, we’re confident you’ll find a new favorite running shoe here.
 Get ready to lace up and hit the trails.

 The Peregrine is a perennial favorite, and the newest ISO version is no exception.
 These tick all the major boxes for comfort, durability, traction, and weight.
 The cushion provides comfort for long days on the trail, and the reinforced sole protects against sharp rocks and debris.
 We found them plenty responsive on the uphill and pleasantly forgiving on the down.